 Last summer, I released my Marigold Market Bag as a three-part CAL, and when I was working up the mandala portion, I fell in love with the progress after certain rounds.
-So I thought I would share two different styles of coasters I made from working up to certain rounds of the original Marigold Market Bag Mandala portion.
+So I thought I would share two different styles of coasters I made from working up to certain rounds of the original mandala portion.
 I used a few different weight yarns and hook sizes to achieve completely different looks, so I’m including directions for both versions here for you!

 For the first style coaster, which I’ll refer to as the Peaks style, I used a 4mm / G hook.
 In my first version of this style, I used some Hobby Lobby’s ILT Cotton, a CYC 4 worsted weight yarn, from my stash (see the orange colored coaster below, top left).
 Next, I made it again using a similar weight yarn, Premier Home Cotton (see the aqua colored coaster below, top right).
 Using a 4mm / G hook, I worked the original mandala pattern up to Round 6, blocked it, and I had my first style with pretty peaks.